 Some groups, such as Collision, saw recording simply as a means of memorialising their live sets.
 They had few expectations of selling funk to the Australian rock audience.
 When they were then pushed to record their own material, it was almost as though they didn’t know how.
 As with Ticket, they resorted to jamming – and when they found a groove they dug, they would stretch it out into a song.

 Unfortunately, one of their best ideas – updating traditional Māori music – was dismissed by Sydney’s Māori community as disrespectful.
 Undeterred, their patron Dalvanius eventually returned to New Zealand where he used the notion to create his No.1 hit, ‘Poi E’.

 Thankfully, Wellington had producer Alan Galbraith, who in 1973 had returned to New Zealand with the sound of UK’s Hot Chocolate ringing in his ears.
 It was a sound he then bestowed on the likes of Mark Williams, courtesy of seasoned touring veterans (Rockinghorse and Redeye) who had shown they could turn their hand to any sound you wanted.

-Auckland’s unsung studio hero was Ian Morris (Th’ Dudes), engineer at Stebbing studios: from the mid-1970s he would take every opportunity to experiment with effects.
+Auckland’s unsung studio hero was Phil Yule, an engineer at Stebbing studios in the mid-1970s who would take every opportunity to experiment with effects.
 It was his playing around with the kick drum and bass guitar sounds that put the greasy, sleazy groove into the Inbetweens’ ‘Mr Funky’.